Listen to this episode:

 Jennifer McCalicher (20:01.342)

 I would say I'm just trying to think because it's kind of the same.
 Like it's just seeing how data has evolved.
-Like, you know, since I was hired to just literally work on spreadsheets, that was my first job with airline was take the price file, get it in.
+Like, you know, since I was hired to just literally work on spreadsheets, that was my first job with Airline was take the price file, get it in.
 And that was it.
 And to see where we are now versus then, like, all I can kind of just say is just like the stick with it, keep speaking up, you know.

-It's just an exciting time that we're currently in and seeing how the company is growing and what we're doing and, you know, all the technology that we've brought in just, I think, what, the past five years, probably even.
-So, you know, we've been in Clover for seven, but it's just, it's definitely a technical world and it's kind of a fun place to be.
+The sky's the limit type of a thing.
+Technology is a great thing, especially in this field.
+Just keep trying and learn different things.
+Don't be afraid to learn.
+I guess that's probably my biggest thing is don't be afraid to learn.
+When something else comes in, don't be afraid of the automation part, because we all know a lot of people are afraid of that too.
+But it's just an exciting time that we're currently in and seeing how the company is growing and what we're doing and, you know, all the technology that we've brought in just, I think, what, the past five years, probably even.
+So, you know, we've been with Clover for seven, but it's just, it's definitely a technical world and it's kind of a fun place to be.
 So don't be afraid of it.
 Cause I think, I think everyone was afraid of data before, you know.

 Matthew Stibbe (21:16.43)